 This post contains Amazon affiliate links.

-“Just a Dream” by Chris Van Allsburg is a children’s book that will really stick with a child.
+“Just a Dream” by Chris Van Allsburg is a great book that will really stick with a child.
 This is a story about a little boy who time travels to the future.
 In the future, he sees a world of cut down trees, pollution filling the Grand Canyon making the beauty impossible to see, and endless traffic everywhere he looks.
 This book will show the reality of how much of an impact we have on this earth.
 It will show them early on why it is so important to do our part and take care of this world by living sustainably.

-“The Lorax” by Dr. Suess is a classic children’s book many read in school.
+“The Lorax” by Dr. Seuss is a classic children’s book many read in school.
 This book tells a story of what happens when our natural resources are taken for granted and used up mindlessly.
 In the story the beloved trees all get cut down which causes sorrow for the creatures.
 This story brings light to environmental issues and why we need to take action.
 This book puts a very fun cartoon spin on education about sustainability that every child will love.
-The bright colors and cute animals will keep their attention through every page.
+The bright colors and cute wild animals will keep their attention through every page.

 “Charlie and Lola: We Are Extremely Very Good Recyclers” by Lauren Child is a fan favorite for children ages 3-8 years old.
 This book has a quirky storyline and fun illustrations to keep a child’s attention throughout the book.
 The characters Charlie and Lola create projects on topics of recycling and planting trees to help better the earth around them.
 This book is an inspiration for children to begin their own recycling projects.
 It also teaches them what recycling is and ideas to get started.
 This character duo is well known with many children and will become a fan favorite.

 “Why Should I Save Water” by Jen Green is part of the authors “Why Should I” series all about sustainable practices.
-This series teaches children how, why, and where to get started with making a positive impact on our earth.
+This series teaches children how, why, and where to get started with making a positive impact on our planet earth.
 This book in particular is perfect for children ages 4-7 years old that are curious and want to learn.
 With vivid colors and illustrations the story in this book answers the title’s question.
 It also provides ways for the child and family to start saving water in their home.

-“We are Water Protectors” by Carole Lindstrom is a story about a courageous young girl who takes an environmental stand.
+“We are Water Protectors” by Carole Lindstrom is a heartfelt story about a courageous young girl who takes an environmental stand.
 She stands strong to protect the earth’s water from a black snake threatening to destroy earth by poisoning all water.
 It is inspired by the indigenous movement across North America.
 This book is an urgent rally cry to save our earth’s waters but in a way that it encourages children to make a difference.

 “My Friend Earth” by Patricia MacLachlan is a poet story with vivid illustrations that will make any child want to explore the pages.
 It is a story about how much good our earth does for us and why we should protect it.
 This story not only educates but also inspires your child to do kind things in gratitude.

 “The Last Bear” by Hannah Gold is a heartwarming story illustrated in black and white.
-It tells a tale about endangered bears and why it is so important to protect them.
+It tells a tale about an endangered species of bears and why it is so important to protect them.
 The character in the story, April, inspires adventure, kindness, and making your own path.
 It is a book that will warm your child’s heart and show them kindness to animals.

 “Thank You Earth: A Love Letter to our Planet” by April Pulley Sayre is a book that brings light to what we have and why we need to protect it.
 This story not only gives children powerful lessons on how to live sustainably but also teaches them basic nature vocabulary.
-With illustrations showing off all the world’s beauty, this book will catch a child’s eye.
+With stunning illustrations showing off all the world’s beauty, this book will catch a child’s eye.

 “What Does It Mean to Be Green” by Rana DiOrio teaches children ages 4-8 all about sustainable living and what it really is.
 With colorful illustrations and simple to read text, a child is sure to enjoy every page of this story.
-Not only does this book tell a story, but it also gives ideas on how to live more sustainably like only turning on lights when you need to use them,
+Not only does this book tell a story, but it also gives ideas on how to live more sustainably like only turning on lights when you need to use them.